 Fly or Die

 The band recorded their second album Fly or Die during 2003.
-The band actually learned to play the tunes live, as Chad Hugo told MTV News on December 9, 2003: “We’re the ones playing the instruments live this time.
-“I just started playing guitar last year so I’m learning as we go.
-Pharrell’s playing drums.
-[Last time] we didn’t have time to learn certain instruments so we got Spymob to help us out.”
+The band actually learned to play the tunes live, as Chad Hugo told MTV News on December 9, 2003: "We're the ones playing the instruments live this time.
+"I just started playing guitar last year so I'm learning as we go.
+Pharrell's playing drums. we didn't have time to learn certain instruments so we got Spymob to help us out."

 The band also recruited some assistance to record the album with Lenny Kravitz playing on the track Maybe (which has been featured in ads for XM Satellite Radio) and Joel Madden and Benji Madden of Good Charlotte playing on the track Jump.
 Several of the tracks discuss issues of particular concern to adolescents, for example Thrasher, which is about bullies; Drill Sergeant, about rebellion; and Backseat Love, which talks about first love.

 Fly or Die went on sale on March 22, 2004.
 The album went top 10 in the USA, while the lead-off single, She Wants to Move, went top 5 in the UK, top 20 in Norway, Ireland, and Denmark, and top 30 in Australia and top 40 in the USA and the Netherlands.
 The music videos for "She Wants To Move" and its followup single, "Maybe", received strong support from music video stations globally.

 In 2005, N.E.R.D ended their contract with Virgin Records.
 After becoming "hooked" on the energy from their fans, the band began recording their third studio album, spending their own money.
 Williams and Hugo later established Star Trak Entertainment, a subsidiary of Interscope Records.